Atwater Wrongful Death Lawyer

 Wrongful death actions are distinct from criminal actions where the state brings charges against the driver, depending on if there is evidence indicating that the driver broke the law.
-Wrongful death actions are based on the civil justice system where the primary remedy is the payment of monetary compensation to the victim's family.Only Specific Individuals May File an Action for Wrongful Death in California
+Wrongful death actions are based on the civil justice system where the primary remedy is the payment of monetary compensation to the victim's family.Who Can File an Action for Wrongful Death in California?

 In the case of a wrongful death action, only certain loved ones can bring a claim.
 These are the people that are normally entitled to the deceased’s property if he or she dies without a will.
 In essence, the deceased’s surviving closest relatives are entitled to bring a wrongful death lawsuit.

 The first person entitled to bring an action is the deceased’s spouse.
-Next are the deceased’s children, dependent stepchildren or any minors that have lived under the deceased’s roof for more than half a year.
-Next are the deceased’s own parents.
+Next, are the deceased’s children, dependent stepchildren, or any minors that have lived under the deceased’s roof for more than half a year.
+Next, are the deceased’s parents.

 If none of these people are available, the right of action falls to the deceased’s siblings and their children, then grandparents, and children of a spouse who has passed away.